artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 > We think a malware author has intel and is willing to share.
 Find his phone number and call or text him.
 > Handle: @MalwareTrevor

 Trevor is an [infamous cockroach][trevor] who lived and died during Derbycon 7.
-He first appeared in the milkshake of an attendee at a Shake Shack near to the conference venue, the franchise owners of which no doubt desperately wished for Derbycon's end.
+He first appeared in the milkshake of an attendee at a Shake Shack near to the conference venue.
 Derbycon attendees have since held memorials for Trevor outside the Shake Shack, such as this touching tribute during Derbycon 9:

 <blockquote class="twitter-tweet" data-dnt="true"><p lang="und" dir="ltr">.<a href="https://twitter.com/hashtag/TrevorForget?src=hash&amp;ref_src=twsrc%5Etfw">#TrevorForget</a> <a href="https://t.co/cRmeJB5AcT">pic.twitter.com/cRmeJB5AcT</a></p>&mdash; Zlata (@pavlova_zlata) <a href="https://twitter.com/pavlova_zlata/status/1170598427463442434?ref_src=twsrc%5Etfw">September 8, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>